-Each year, data correspondents will submit Category I, Category II, and Category III data to the ISC on or before July 1st.
+Data correspondents will submit Category I, Category II, and Category III data to the ISC annually on or before June 1st and metadata are due by July 1st.
 Data are to be submitted electronically to the Data Administrator.
 Further updates submitted to Working Groups will be on as-needed bases; Working Group Data Managers will notify the DA to expect these changes with the next July 1st submission.
 These annual data submissions will have two components: